What is Salting in Security and How Does it Work?

 Uniqueness Unique to every account One secret key for all accounts

-Security Goal Neutralizes Rainbow Tables Protects if the Database is leaked
+Security goal Neutralizes rainbow tables Protects if the database is leaked

 Let Authgear Manage Your User’s Passwords

-Authgear uses Argon2id to salt and hash users' passwords.
-Moreover, your app will also be equipped with all the security features you need to provide not only better security but also smoother user experience to gain a competitive advantage.
+With Authgear, your users’ passwords are secured by industry-standard mechanisms.
+Authgear uses Argon2id to salt and hash users’ passwords.
+Your app will also be equipped with all the security features you need to provide better security and a smoother user experience.

 Contact us now to see how Authgear can help you increase user conversion rate, reduce cost, and provide better user experience.